AdobeDocs/experience-manager-screens.en/help/user-guide/screens-notifications-service.md

 Accessing that link navigates you directly to the device dashboard.

-Emails are only sent if there is at least one device that has not pinged for the given ping timeout and is still not pinging at the time of generating the email.
+Emails are only sent if:

+* there is at least one device that has not pinged for the given ping timeout, and
+* is still not pinging at the time of generating the email.

 ### Example Use Cases {#example-use-cases}

-The following example describes few scenarios for reference, to configure the properties from Screens Device Email Monitoring Service.
+The following example describes a few scenarios for reference, to configure the properties from Screens Device Email Monitoring Service.

 **Scenario 1**